 For post-baccalaureate students, graduate work toward a master’s degree is facilitated by agreements with the partnering departments that allow the student to begin on coursework before officially enrolling in the program.
 Per these agreements, students may remain in the College of Philosophy and Letters for up to two years before transferring to the graduate program.

 The College of Philosophy and Letters has enjoyed a long partnership with the Kenrick-Glennon Seminary, operated by the Archdiocese of St. Louis.
-Beginning in Fall 2018, seminary collegians will pursue their B.A. in philosophy through the College of Philosophy and Letters, taking courses both at the SLU campus and at Kenrick-Glennon Seminary.
-Seminary pre-theologians who enter the seminary in need of undergraduate philosophy and theology requirements will enroll as non-degree-seeking students in SLU’s College of Philosophy and Letters.
+Beginning in Fall 2018, seminary collegians have pursued their B.A. in philosophy through the College of Philosophy and Letters, taking courses both at the SLU campus and at Kenrick-Glennon Seminary.
+Seminary pre-theologians who enter the seminary in need of undergraduate philosophy and theology requirements enroll as non-degree-seeking students in SLU’s College of Philosophy and Letters.

 Aquinas Institute of Theology

-By mutual arrangement between the Aquinas Institute of Theology and the College of Philosophy and Letters, post-baccalaureate Jesuit students at SLU may begin graduate courses in theology and transfer credit toward an eventual master of divinity degree at a Jesuit theology center.
+By mutual arrangement between the Aquinas Institute of Theology and the College of Philosophy and Letters, post-baccalaureate Jesuit students at SLU take graduate courses in theology offered at the Institute of Theology.